DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Anagen effluvium is most commonly due to chemotherapy (see Drug-induced alopecia) and usually begins one to two weeks after treatment is started.
 It may result in 80–90% loss of body hair, including eyebrows and eyelashes [1,2].
 It may also be caused by poisoning with thallium, colchicine or selenium .

 Anagen effluvium may also be due to alopecia areata .
-Alopecia areata is an autoimmune condition in those with genetic predisposition and typically presents with bald patches (focal alopecia) [2,5].
+Alopecia areata is an autoimmune condition in those with genetic predisposition and usually presents as a patchy hair loss with bald patches (focal alopecia) [2,5].
 Confluent or widespread alopecia areata presents with diffuse hair loss, sometimes resulting in complete baldness of the scalp (alopecia totalis) or total body hair loss (alopecia universalis) [1,2,5].

-Gradual diffuse hair thinning is due to male or female pattern hair loss.
+Gradual diffuse hair thinning is due to male or female pattern hair loss [1,8].

 Male pattern hair loss is caused by a genetic predisposition that affects the sensitivity of hair follicles to circulating androgens; for this reason, it is sometimes called androgenetic alopecia [1,4].
 The characteristic pattern is a bitemporal recession and balding at the vertex and frontal regions.